CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect_v2.md

 # WalletConnect

->&emsp;WalletConnect is the decentralized Web3 messaging layer and a standard to connect blockchain wallets to dapps.
+>&emsp;WalletConnect is the decentralized Web3 messaging layer and a standard to connect blockchain wallets to Dapps.
 They have developed different groups of API for different uses.
 Sign API is the one that will be covered in this document.
 >
-> &emsp;WalletConnect Sign is a remote protocol designed for secure peer-to-peer communication between dApps (web3 applications) and wallets.
+> &emsp;WalletConnect Sign is a remote protocol designed for secure peer-to-peer communication between Dapps (web3 applications) and wallets.
 WalletSDK has integrated [WalletConnect Sign v2.0](https://docs.walletconnect.com/2.0/javascript/guides/react-native) to support wallet apps connecting with Dapps, and provided corresponding APIs which help you to get the results to return to Dapp.
 >
 > &emsp;In later sections, we'll illustrate how to establish the WalletConnect Sign client and how to use APIs to respond to session proposals and the JSON-RPC session requests we support.